 The same thing applies to your current employees; check out what other companies are offering their employees in similar positions and attempt to raise your employees salary where possible if what you're currently paying them is considerably lower.

 This may come at a cost to you initially, but experts do reckon that the cost of hiring a new employee is double the old employees salary; so you’re saving money in the long run.

 There is also the opportunity to offer enticing workers-benefit packages.
 Your packages can be set and therefore the same for all employees; for instance all employees will receive a monthly gym membership, or can get discounted car insurance through the company.

 Or alternatively, you could offer packages that allows the workers to choose what they most need, for instance covering fuel costs, a higher pension scheme or free/discounted child care to those employees with young children.
 This will save you money, as you won’t be offering all employees the same benefit packages, and therefore paying for benefit packages that employee’s won’t use.

-The addition of these benefit packages will raise morale, increase satisfaction and reduce their desire to leave your company.
+The addition of these benefit packages will raise employee morale, increase satisfaction and reduce their desire to leave your company.

 Finally, you could use money or benefit packages as incentives.
 When a team excels their weekly targets, offer a bonus.
 Carry out annual reviews with all employees; if employees are performing exceptionally well, reward them with a pay rise for their good work, loyalty and cooperation.
 These incentives will encourage employees to work more efficiently, will boost morale and will thus increase retention rate and decrease the overall turnover rate.

 Ensure the workload is fair